Dj-Viking/rust-visual-art/README.md

 configuring my system on startup to run `pipewire` `pipewire-pulse` and `wireplumber`.

-`rust-visual-art` will then start up and become a recording source appearing inside `pwvucontrol` and will receive input from whichever input device is set by the user as default.
+`rust-visual-art` will then start up and become a recording source appearing inside `pwvucontrol` and will receive input from whichever input device is **set by the user as default**.
 This is IMO much better than hard coding the device name into a code change.
 That way the user has control which device is sending input into the application.

 ---